quinndiggity/hacking_slot_machines/README.md

 - Capture image of slot machine screen with buttonhole camera to rPi microcomputer
 - Process image to undo perspective shift and segment into question and answer boxes with OpenCV
 - Pass processed question boxes to Google Tesseract for text recognition
-- Running read text through a hand-designed brute-force search to get the most likely answer.
+- Running read text through a hand-designed brute-force search to get the most likely answer
-- Pass answer through text-to-speech engine and into hidden earpiece.
+- Pass answer through text-to-speech engine and into hidden earpiece
 - (profit)

 The inner workings of the game are probably a little laborious, but the code to hack it is pretty cool and makes use of some neat linear algebra tricks.